That’s how I’d sum up Preaching: A Biblical Theology by Jason Meyer.

 One final highlight of the book that was a real bonus was an appendix where Meyer surveys and comments on other books on preaching that he has been helped by and which any reader who follows up these leads would be too.

 So Preaching: A Biblical Theology is a book that is mixed.

 Yet on the basis of the opening and closing chapters, it is a book I’d definitely encourage preachers experienced, occasional, or just starting out, to read.
 Certainly I’ll be returning to re-read these chapters every so often.

-Thank you 10ofthose for providing a free copy of this book.
+Thank you Crossway for providing a free copy of this book through Beyond the Page.